Report: Russian Election Trolling Becoming Subtler, Tougher To Detect

 "The IRA is well-versed enough in the history and culture of our politics to exploit sharp political divisions already existing in our society," Kim wrote.
 "American nationalism/patriotism, immigration, gun control and LGBT issues were the top five issues frequently discussed in the IRA's campaigns."

-Veterans, working-class whites in rural areas and nonwhites, "especially African-Americans," also were especially targeted, according to the report.
+Veterans, working-class whites in rural areas and nonwhites, "especially African Americans," also were especially targeted, according to the report.
 And: "One notable trend is the increase in the discussion of feminism at both ends of the spectrum."

 Kim's findings about the posts' focus on nonwhites tracks with earlier findings of former special counsel Robert Mueller and the Senate Select Committee on Intelligence, both of which documented clear attempts by Russian influence-mongers specifically to divide blacks or dissuade them from voting.